Apple’s Craig Federighi Sends Email To Aspiring Developer

 Before making the decision to return to Apple, Federighi worked at NeXT and then spent a decade at Ariba, an internet e-commerce pioneer where he held several roles, including chief technology officer.
 The senior vice president attended the University of California, Berkeley, where he earned a Master of Science degree in Computer Science and a Bachelor of Science in Electrical Engineering and Computer Science.

-With a resume like that, it’s not hard to see why aspiring developers would look to Federighi for advice on how to land an engineering role at a major technology companies like Apple.
+With a resume like that, it’s not hard to see why aspiring developers would look to Federighi for advice on how to land an engineering role at a major technology company like Apple.
 One such developer is Reddit user Aedengeo, who shared an email he received after reaching out to Federighi.

 “There are many different roads to this destination…I think the following were important for me,” Federighi began, before listing the things that helped him along his own journey.

-Federighi’s first suggestion focused on education and he told the young developer to “dedicate yourself to your studies.”
+Federighi’s first suggestion focused on education, and he told the young developer to “dedicate yourself to your studies.”
 He continued by saying it’s important to “go broad and deep” in order to become an expert in “your area of specialization” but also to look for inspiration from other disciplines.

 “Engineering and design are team activities, so find opportunities to continue your development in written and spoken communication,” Federighi continued.